-Between using concentration ratios (HHI) and calculating markups for aggregate outcomes (Figure 7.2), the methodology in the book is inadequate on two fronts.
-Based on this analysis then, the book concludes that Europe is different from the US.
+Between using concentration ratios (HHI) and calculating markups for aggregate outcomes (figure 7.2), the methodology in the book is inadequate on two fronts.
+Based on this analysis then, the book concludes that Europe is different from the United States.

-Next, I turn to the difference Europe vs US.
+Next, I turn to the difference between Europe and the United States.
 But before doing so, I want to point out that in the context of HHI measures I do like an interesting insight the book puts forward that applies to any micro level measure of market power (such as the market level HHI) or at the level of the firm.
-The book calculates the persistence of market power by considering the top percentage firms, or by calculating a measure of reshuffling (1 minus rank correlation).
-This tells us how dynamic the market is (see also Kehrig and Vincent (2017)).
-This is closely related to the impact market power has on the startup rate of firms or the reallocation of labor (see De Loecker et al. (2018)), as discussed in the literature on labor dynamism (Decker et al. (2014)).
-Market power affects the pass through of cost shocks, which in turn affects the rate of adjustment of inputs (labor and capital) as well as the incentives to enter the market.
+The book calculates the persistence of market power by considering the top percentage of firms, or by calculating a measure of reshuffling (1 minus rank correlation).
+This tells us how dynamic the market is (see also Kehrig and Vincent 2017).
+This is closely related to the impact market power has on the startup rate of firms or the reallocation of labor (see De Loecker, Eeckhout, and Mongey 2021), as discussed in the literature on labor dynamism (Decker et al. 2014).
+Market power affects the passthrough of cost shocks, which in turn affects the rate of adjustment of inputs (labor and capital) as well as the incentives to enter the market.

-2 Europe: To be or not to be like the US?
+3. Europe: To Be or Not to Be Like the United States?

-One of the main punchlines in the narrative of the book is that in sharp contrast to the US, Europe has not seen the same rise of market power.
-The book argues: "Starting around 2000, profit rates and concentration ratios increased in the US but remained stable or decreased in Europe." (p.
+One of the main punchlines in the narrative of the book is that in sharp contrast to the United States, Europe has not seen the same rise of market power.
+The book argues: "Starting around 2000, profit rates and concentration ratios increased in the US but remained stable or decreased in Europe" (p.
 124).
 I disagree.
-Based on the evidence the book puts forward, we cannot conclude that Europe has experienced no rise while the US has experienced a rise of market power.
-I base my conclusion on three premises: 1. the dates where there is no rise in Europe; 2. the non-representativeness of examples; 3. the role of technology.
+Based on the evidence the book puts forward, we cannot conclude that Europe has experienced no rise while the United States has experienced a rise of market power.
+I base my conclusion on three premises: (i) the dates where there is no rise in Europe; (ii) the nonrepresentativeness of examples; and (iii) the role of technology.

-Dates.
-For the European study, the book relies on Gutiérrez and Philippon (2018) that uses the Orbis data commercialized by Bureau Van Dijk.
-Because before 2000, there are few observations for most countries, the rise of market power in Europe using Orbis can only be analyzed starting in the year 2000.
-Instead, for the US we have better data coverage going back to the 1950s.
+Dates.-For the European study, the book relies on Gutiérrez and Philippon (2017), which uses the Orbis data commercialized by Bureau Van Dijk.
+Because before 2000 there are few observations for most countries, the rise of market power in Europe using Orbis can only be analyzed starting in the year 2000.
+Instead, for the United States we have better data coverage going back to the 1950s.
 Using different data on publicly traded firms (Worldscope), we can also analyze aggregate markups in Europe from 1980 onwards.